Tyson Foods, Inc.

 6.1 General.
 Seller shall defend, indemnify and hold harmless Tyson, including its parents, subsidiaries, sisters and other affiliated companies and each of their respective directors, officers, employees, and agents from and against any and all claims, demands, actions, losses, damages, penalties, liabilities, costs, obligations, and expenses (including reasonable attorneys', experts’ and legal fees) arising out of or resulting in any way from any act or omission of Seller (its agents, employees or subcontractors, in whole or in part) in performing work in connection with any Order, including but not limited to (i) Seller’s breach of these Purchase Terms and/or any Order, (ii) the actual or alleged infringement or misappropriation of any patent, copyright, trademark, trade name, service mark, trade secret, or other intellectual property right, (iii) violation of any law or regulation of Seller, (iv) any claim that the Goods and/or Services are defective, and (v) any claim that Tyson has or had a duty to warn a third party with respect to the Goods and/or Services; provided that Tyson gives Seller prompt written notice of any such claim once it has actual knowledge thereof and no settlement or compromise that imposes any liability or obligation on Tyson shall be made without Tyson’s prior written consent.
 Notwithstanding the foregoing, Tyson shall have the right, but not the obligation, to assume and control the defense and/or settlement of such claim, and Seller shall cooperate in the defense of any such claim and provide such assistance and information as is reasonably necessary for defense of such claim.
 This indemnity shall be in addition to the warranty obligations of Seller.

 7.1 General.
 Seller shall procure and maintain, at its own expense, such public liability insurance, including product liability, contractual liability, completed operations, contractor’s liability and protective liability, automotive liability insurance (including non-owned automotive liability), workers’ compensation and employer's liability insurance with an insurance company acceptable to Tyson that will adequately protect Tyson against damages, liabilities, claims, losses and expenses.
-All insurance coverage provided to Tyson by Seller pursuant to these Purchase Terms shall be primary insurance with respect to Seller’s obligations, and shall not be or be considered to be contributing insurance with any of Tyson’s policies of insurance.
+All insurance coverage provided to Tyson by Seller pursuant to these Purchase Terms shall name Tyson Foods, Inc. and its majority owned subsidiaries as an “additional insured” and be primary insurance with respect to Seller’s obligations, shall include a waiver of subrogation, and shall not be or be considered to be contributing insurance with any of Tyson’s policies of insurance.
 Seller agrees to submit certificates of insurance evidencing its insurance coverage when requested by Tyson.
 Notwithstanding the foregoing, in no event shall Seller’s insurance required in accordance with this Section 7 have respective limits of less than the following:

 Type of Coverage